As India surges, Bangladesh lacks jabs, faces virus variants - WTMJ

 “We can’t rule out that the Indian variant would not make a new wave in Bangladesh.
 We have a porous border with India,” Alamgir said.

-“If we fail to maintain safety procedures across the country, the virus will make its natural progression, that’s for sure,” he said.
+“If we fail to maintain safety procedures across the country, the virus will make its natural progression, that’s for sure,” Alamgir said.

 Associated Press writer Aniruddha Ghosal in New Delhi contributed to this report.